ForensicArtifacts/artifacts-kb/windows/ActiveDesktop.md

 Active Desktop was a feature of Microsoft Internet Explorer 4.0's that added support for HTML content on the desktop, along with other features.

+Malware is known to use Active Desktop settings and components for persitence.

 ### Settings

 The Active Desktop settings can be found in the Windows Registry key: